The Book of Magic

 Such spells allow these sorcerers to eventually unlock psionic abilities inherent to their own mind.
 Once this is done, they can acquire powers as can any other psi, even if they unlock such abilities artificially; refer to the Manual of the Psi to view the options of psionic schooling and power disciplines available.
 This may put a crimp in the thaumentalist's studies, however, as concentrating on two paths of power is somewhat tricky.

 However, a thaumentalist is easily the counterpart of a psychoturge (a psi that dabbles in magical power), in that his or her magic grants them mystic abilities as well as the power to mess with the psionics and mental faculties of others.
 Essentially opposite sides of the same coin, the two both have the potential to master both the psionic and mystical arts, and this makes them singularly dangerous beings.

 At the same time, a thaumentalist is a similar foil to a physiomancer.
-While the latter can channel magical power into their physical abilities to achieve a one-shot use at an enhanced level, the former can do this with their mental traits.
-Thus, when casting a spell, a thaumentalist may channel it into their Melee, Intellect, Awareness, or Willpower traits for a one-time use at the spell's rank value, instead of its normal value.
+While the latter can channel magical power into their physical abilities to achieve a one-shot use at an enhanced level, the former can do this with their mental ability scores.
+Thus, when casting a spell, a thaumentalist may channel it into their Fighting, Reason, Intuition, or Psyche scores for a one-time use at the spell's rank, instead of its normal value.

 "Voodoun is a very interesting religion for the whole family, even those members of it who are dead.

 In the simplest game terms, Voodoo is a practice that originated in Haiti, and has spread throughout the Caribbean region.
 It has incorporated aspects of various religions into itself, and is in a state of constant change; the Voodoo we know today will likely be a different animal fifty years from now.
 Similarly, Voodoo utilizes several aspects of the other schools of magic as well, making it quite versatile in game use.